awsdocs/amazon-sqs-developer-guide/doc_source/sqs-general-identifiers.md

 https://sqs.us-east-2.amazonaws.com/123456789012/MyQueue
 ```

-You can also get the queue URL for a queue by listing your queues\.
+You can retrieve the URL of a queue programmatically by listing your queues and parsing the string that follows the account number\.
 For more information, see `[ListQueues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ListQueues.html)`\.

 ## Message ID<a name="message-id"></a>